 Dr Thomas House

-I'm an EPSRC Career Acceleration Fellow in the Warwick Mathematics Institute, with links to WIDER, and Complexity Science (where I sit in D1.01).
+I'm an EPSRC Career Acceleration Fellow in the Warwick Mathematics Institute, with links to WIDER, and Complexity Science (where I am currently sat in D2.10).
 My research is in the broad area of mathematical epidemiology.

 I am interested in epidemiology, network theory, numerical probability, public health and inverse problems.
 I also support development of open-source software for epidemic modelling, in particular EpiStruct.